MinecraftForge/Documentation/docs/configuration/runs.md

     token 'tokenKey', 'value'

     // Sets a token that's lazily initialized
-    // Should be used in most cases compared to 'token' lazyToken('lazyTokenKey') {
+    // Should usually be used instead of 'token', for example when the token resolves Gradle configurations lazyToken('lazyTokenKey') {
       'value'
     }